-The EPPA Scribe Program usually hires scribes who have completed core undergraduate science pre-requisite and lab coursework, have some healthcare related work and/or volunteer experience, and have the perceived ability to work a minimum of 16-20 hours per week.
+The EPPA Scribe Program usually hires scribes who have completed core undergraduate science pre-requisite and lab coursework, have prior healthcare experience such as volunteering, direct patient care, shadowing, and have the perceived ability to work a minimum of 16-20 hours per week after complete our full-time training program.
 We discuss class schedules, extracurricular activities, and other work positions to best determine when you are available to start scribing.

-Most EPPA Scribes stay with the program for 12-24 months working either full-time or part-time.
-This length of employment is not required, but encouraged to ensure countless hours of clinical learning.
-At this time, EPPA does not offer summer internship or short term employment opportunities for scribes.
+Most EPPA Scribes stay with the program for 12-18 months working either full-time or part-time.
+This length of employment shows professional schools your commitment to medicine.
+At this time, EPPA does not offer summer internship, weekend-only, seasonal, or short term scribe positions.